Local health care workers share pandemic experience on frontlines

 Penn State Shenango held a zoom meeting Thursday with some local health care workers.
 They talked about how their experience has been since early March.

-Deanna Ford, a nurse at Mercy Health, realized early on change was coming when visiting her mother in a nursing home.
+Deanna Ford, with Mercy Health, realized early on change was coming when visiting her mother in a nursing home.

 “We were able to gather, but I knew that was not going to last very long,” Ford said.